Kavinci/Pony_Express/db_structure.md

 - to_status -> The status in perspective of the to_user: Unread, Read, Delete.
 - from_status -> The status in perspective of the from_user: Draft, Sent, Delete.
 - timestamp -> Server date and time of last status change.
-- metadata -> Misc. historical record data like date and time associated with each status change.
+- status_history -> JSON object containing chronological status updates with a timestamp.
+- metadata -> Misc. data to be attached to the message.
+May store last copy of message here.

 ###user_data
 User data is a table of users to keep track of subscriptions and message counts for the access based on payments.